-The Most Rev. Daniel E. Garcia will be installed as the sixth Bishop of Austin on September 18.
-Join us for Vespers the evening before as we pray together in preparation.
+Most Rev. Daniel E. Garcia was installed as the sixth bishop of Austin on September 18, 2025.

 Bishop Daniel E. Garcia was born on August 30, 1960, and grew up in Waco and Cameron, Texas.
 He is bilingual in English and Spanish and has three younger sisters.